 Your Type of Business

 The type of business you have does affect where you should set up.
-The location is going to influence the style and atmosphere of your business, so you have to keep that in mind.
+According to Matt Frauenshuh, a Chief Executive Officer of Minneapolis-based Fourteen Foods, the location is going to influence the style and atmosphere of your business, so you have to keep that in mind.
+Matt Frauenshuh joined his family`s Dairy Queen franchises in 2006 when the group comprised only seven stores across the country.
+For the next 15 years, he would expand their holdings to 240 franchises and become the largest Dairy Queen franchise in the world.
 Are you running an elegant and stylish clothing shop?
 Or perhaps a trendy, young person’s bar?
 You likely wouldn’t put both of these in the same place, as the surrounding area will influence the impression your business gives.

 Your target audience should affect your decision when choosing a location.
 After all, these are the consumers that will be giving you the most business.
 This means you want as many people in this category around your place of business.
 Different areas and localities will have a mix of age groups, genders, and lifestyles.
 However, that doesn’t mean that one area doesn’t feature more people of a certain category.
 For example, a town with a college situated within usually tends to have a younger population.
 This makes it an ideal place to set up a business that has a younger target audience.
 At the same time, quieter neighborhoods will have a slightly older population, great for businesses targeting the boomer demographic.